coolprobn/prabinpoudel.com.np/src/pages/terms.md

 If you wish to [disable cookies](https://cookies.insites.com/disable-cookies/), you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

-#### Amazon

-Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-Read [Amazon's Privacy Notice](https://www.amazon.com/gp/help/customer/display.html?nodeId=468496).

 #### Cloudflare

 Cloudflare, Inc. is a U.S. company that provides content delivery network services, DDoS mitigation, Internet security and distributed domain name server services.
 Cloudflare's `__cfduid` cookie is used to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
 Read [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).